-The distribution of relief has been met with several obstacles that are preventing the packages to safely reach the beneficiaries.
-Some of these are as follows.
+The distribution of relief face several obstacles that are preventing the packages to safely reach the beneficiaries.
+Some of those are as follows.

-The implementation of the social safety net programmes will be a challenge because of the huge number of recipients involved both in the rural and urban areas.
-There are many people in this category who live in isolated areas who have no means of letting the ones in charge of the distribution that they need assistance.
-Thus, the task of finding them out and ensuring that relief is reached them will have to be shouldered by the government, both central and local, and the humanitarian agencies.
-The Palli Karma-Sahayak Foundation (PKSF)-a government-sponsored foundation- which is involved with a lot of medium and large NGOs can help in mobilising the NGOs and other institutions to reach these communities.
+The implementation of the SSNPs will be a challenge because of the huge number of recipients involved both in the rural and urban areas.
+There are many people in this category who live in isolated areas and have no means of letting the ones in charge of the distribution know that they need assistance.
+Thus, the task of finding them out and ensuring that relief has reached them will have to be shouldered by the government, both central and local, and the humanitarian agencies.
+The Palli Karma-Sahayak Foundation (PKSF)-a government-sponsored foundation which is involved with a lot of medium and large NGOs (non-government organisations)-can help in mobilising the NGOs and other institutions to reach these communities.